 Q. Do you have low staff turnover?

 A. Yes!
 St. John’s is lucky to have very low turnover among staff.
 Many of our teachers have been here for five or more years.
+Our director has been here since 2003 and we have several staff who have been here more then 10 years, and a few who are past 15 years!

 Q. What education does your staff have?

 A. The state of California requires early childhood educators to have teacher permits.
 These permits are given dependent on the number of Early Childhood Education (ECE) units taken.
 The permits our teachers hold are Master Teacher, Teacher, Associate Teacher, and Assistant Teacher.
 We staff each classroom with a combination of the above.
 All teachers are Infant Toddler CPR trained, and we renew our certificates every two years.
+The director has an MA in Early Childhood Special Education, and our Program Director has an MA in Early Childhood Education.

 Q. What benefits do you offer staff?